Raymund Marasigan: Other musical projects

-Music

 Squid 9

 Squid 9 is a hip-hop influenced band that started out as a studio act and is formed from members of the Eraserheads, Monsterbot and Sun Valley Crew among others.
 It was soon performing live shows as well.
 Squid 9 released three albums: "Deleted Scenes", "Kraken Modular" and "Ink Jet".
 Squid 9 is also part of Electronica Manila and often collaborated with the late Wolfmann+.
 Squid9 Live is composed of Marasigan on samplers, drum machine and Chaos Pad), Vin Dancel (Twisted Halo and Peryodiko) and Kathy Meneses (Daydreamcycle) on vocals, Buddy Zabala (The Eraserheads, The Dawn, Twisted Halo & Cambio) on bass, keyboards and samplers and Rann Golamco (Drip, Porta, and formerly of Mojofly) on guitars.
 Marasigan calls his home studio "The Squid Crib".

 Planet Garapata

 Marasigan started Planet Garapata also in 1996, a short-lived hip-hop and electronica project that featured Eraserheads bassist Buddy Zabala, Rivermaya drummer Mark Escueta and Eraserheads sound engineer Mark Laccay and Jeng Tan.
 The project debuted in Francis M.'s 1996 Happy Battle album and featured Marasigan's early rapping skills.